pulse-framework/pulse/docs/v3/docs/core.md

 Everything comes together in `core.ts`, it handles importing the Pulse instance, followed by your controllers.

-`App.Core()` declares the final core structure and saves it to the instance so that susequent calls.
+`App.Core()` declares the final core structure and saves it to the instance so that subsequent calls.

 Finally the core is registered and exported and `ICore` is exported as a type declaration.